 The Treatment is Not Safe

 The system works by damaging the follicles to slow down growth.
 But remember that there is no radiation emitted to the patient because it stays between the light barriers.
 The concentrated beam of light is absorbed by the pigment and converted to heat, which is what damages the follicles.
 The kind of system used determines if it is safe.
 Do your research and read reviews to make sure that your chosen facility uses safe systems to prevent issues during your sessions.
 If you’re getting bikini Brazilian hair removal and having them work on sensitive areas, it’s especially important to choose one of Colorado’s top clinics for laser services.
 You are also unlikely to get burns, but they are rare, and when they do occur, they are temporary.
 Darker skin is more likely to burn, but the laser can be adjusted to prevent it.
 You may have some discomfort, but it often feels like pinpricks instead of unendurable pain.
 But if you have delicate skin or are more sensitive to pain, it might be more intense.
 However, many people find that it’s still a more comfortable option than waxing.
+It’s so safe you can even buy your own personalhair removal laser machine and see fast results at home.

 Only for Certain Types